omichelsen/ole.michelsen.dk/public/blog/making-an-offline-webapp-with-service-workers.md

 <p class="c"><img alt="Cache then network handled by service worker" src="/images/blog/making-an-offline-webapp-with-service-workers/cache-then-network.png" srcset="/images/blog/making-an-offline-webapp-with-service-workers/cache-then-network-2x.png 2x" width="500" height="307"></p>

 We do this by extending the `fetch` event handler, to check which resource we are getting.
-If it is from openexchangerates.org (the currency rates), we want to use our new cache strategy, otherwise use the normal one:
+If the request is to [openexchangerates.org](https://openexchangerates.org/), we want to use our new cache strategy, otherwise we use our normal one:

     this.addEventListener('fetch', function (event) {
         var requestUrl = new URL(event.request.url);